-Growing up, my dad grew the most beautiful heirloom tomatoes.
+Growing up, my dad grew the most beautiful heirloom tomatoes (and still does to this day).
 I used to run out into the yard as a little girl and grab cherry tomatoes by the handful to eat.

-The marinade in this recipe is one of my favorite ways.
-It is bright, earthy, tangy and cuts the richness of the bacon and mayo perfectly.
+The marinade is bright, earthy, tangy, and cuts the richness of the bacon and mayo perfectly in this recipe.

 What You'll Need